jessepav/libgdx-wiki-old/Polling.md

 Here we get the touch coordinates at pointer index 0 (0 is default) and pointer index 1.
 Coordinates are reported in a coordinate system relative to the screen.
 The origin (0, 0) is in the upper left corner of the screen, the x-axis points to the right, the y-axis points *downwards*.

+### Pressure

+You can get the Pressure applied on a pointer using

+`Gdx.input.getPressure()`

+This returns a value between 0 and 1

 ## Mouse Buttons ##
 On the desktop you can also check which mouse buttons are currently pressed: